 This portraitback to top

-A portrait of the colonial administrator Sir Frank Swettenham was commissioned in 1903 from the leading society portraitist of the time, the American artist John Singer Sargent, by the Malay Straits Association of London.
-This portrait of Swettenham by Sargent began as a copy of the original portrait by one of Sargent's copyists but Sargent took over the painting and Swettenham gave fresh sittings.
-He is shown surrounded by accessories evoking his Far Eastern career: a huge globe just visible in the top left-hand corner hovers over a chair draped with the magnificent Malayan brocades that he collected.
-Swettenham wears his white uniform and adopts an elegant, Van Dyckian pose, leaning against the chair and gripping it with his right hand, his clawlike fingers providing a note of tension.
+This portrait of the colonial administrator, Sir Frank Swettenham, was painted in 1903 by the leading society portraitist of the time, the American artist John Singer Sargent.
+It was commissioned by the Malay Straits Association of London who oversaw the governance of a British colonial group of territories located in Southeast Asia.
+Swettenham, who was responsible for the development of roads, railways and social services in the Malay States, is shown here surrounded by accessories evoking his Far Eastern career: a huge globe just visible in the top left-hand corner hovers over a chair draped with the magnificent Malayan brocades that he collected.
+He wears his white uniform and adopts an elegant, Van Dyckian pose, leaning against the chair and gripping it with his right hand, his claw-like fingers providing a note of tension.